 Using cryptocurrencies for monetary transfers is Blockchain’s most obvious use case.
 Fintech startups such as Abra allow customers to repatriate expats’ remittance money to their home countries via the Bitcoin Blockchain.
 The founders of Abra state that their model “is 100% peer to peer, with no middle man ever holding, managing or touching your funds at any point in any transaction”.2 They claim that their service has reduced transfer times from one week to one hour, and transfer costs from a 7 percent transaction fee to 2 percent.

 The technology gains popularity in other applications, too.
 For example, ride-sharing startup Arcade City directly competes with Uber for individual mobility services.
 Arcade City has established an open marketplace where riders connect directly with drivers by leveraging Blockchain technology.
-Conferences on Blockchain-based cryptocurrency Bitcoin are flourishing, startup competitions are held to spot the Blockchain equivalent of Amazon and Uber, and venture capital so far has raised $1.1bn to scale business models of the future.3
+Conferences on Blockchain-based cryptocurrency Bitcoin are flourishing, startup competitions are held to spot the Blockchain equivalent of Amazon and Uber, and venture capital so far has raised $1.1 billion to scale business models of the future.3

 About the Authors